isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 Kerberos 5 Setup
 ~~~~~~~~~~~~~~~~

-To be done.
-One critical detail: there are two kinds of key tables
-(keytab files): the system one used by servers and client tables
+There are two kinds of key tables (keytab files): the system one used
-used by clients.
-For Kerberos 5 Kea is a **client**.
+by servers and client tables used by clients.
+For Kerberos 5, Kea is a
+**client**.

 Install the Kerberos 5 client library and kadmin tool:

 .. code-block:: console

     sudo apt install krb5-kdc krb5-admin-server

-The principals for the DNS server (the service protected by the
-GSS-TSIG TKEY) and for the DNS client must be created.

 The following examples use the ``EXAMPLE.ORG`` realm to demonstrate required
 configuration steps and settings.